interactionlab/android-notification-log/README.md

 ## Citation

 * Dominik Weber, Alexandra Voit, and Niels Henze.
-2018.
-Notification Log: An Open-Source Framework for Notification Research on Mobile Devices.
+2018. **Notification Log: An Open-Source Framework for Notification Research on Mobile Devices**.
 In Proceedings of the 2018 ACM International Joint Conference and 2018 International Symposium on Pervasive and Ubiquitous Computing and Wearable Computers (UbiComp '18).
 ACM, New York, NY, USA, 1271-1278.
 DOI: https://doi.org/10.1145/3267305.3274118

 ```text
 @inproceedings{Weber:2018:NLO:3267305.3274118,